JacobeCode/Voice-Translator/README.md

 - for language from we translate pass language abbreviation in `settings.language_source = ''`
 - for target language pass language abbreviation in `settings.language = ''`

+Rest of settings to use in code solution are described in TTSTechmo/settings file.
 ---

 - UI launch: